 Because every case is different, prices will vary from one client to the next.
 However, our rates are clear, and our payment structure is simple to understand.

-If you need a certified translation to another language, this typically costs between $19 and $49, depending on how long the document is.
+If you need a certified translation to another language, this typically costs between $19 and $49 per page, depending on how long the document is.

 Overnight shipping within the United States currently costs $19, while overnight shipping involving Mexico costs $49.